openbakery/gradle-xcodePlugin/README.md

 		Note: Make sure that _/usr/bin/codesign_ is allowed to access the certificate in the keychain that is needed to sign.

-    * _timeout_ - A custom timeout before the keychain automatically locks, in seconds.
-Set this to be longer than your build time if you are getting a prompt for the keychain password.
+    * _timeout_ - A custom timeout in seconds before the keychain automatically locks.
+If your build take longer than 5 minutes then set this value so that the keychain remains accessible for signing.

-        default value: empty
+        default value: empty (= 300 seconds)

 * _destination_ * - destination configuration, that is used for the unit test execution